Harmonica from Home - with Alex Lacquement

 With so much learning having to happen from home I've been thinking about ways that young students can still acquire musical skills from home that will set them up for success in making social music.
 Having spent over a decade teaching beginning string players I know that keeping a violin, viola, or cello in good condition, having to learn how to tune the instrument and the mere cost of having to own/ rent one are all big barriers in successful home education and growth on those instruments.

-I've been busy working on a curriculum that would last from roughly the beginning to the middle of the upcoming school year.
-This curriculum can be adjusted and broadened for the whole year or shortened into a two~three - month long plan.
-I will be teaching these classes via Zoom and will be providing students with: audio play along tracks, accompaniment backing tracks, sheet music, and harmonica tabs.
-Classes could be scheduled on a weekly basis where all students could meet.
-During weekly classes, students would be able to learn from and perform for their peers through un-muting, performing a-long with backing tracks, and providing and receiving feedback from their peers and instructor.
+If you are interested in bringing this "Harmonica from Home" course to your school we can craft to fit your students needs.
+Classes can be scheduled on a weekly basis or twice a week where all students could meet.
+During weekly classes, students are able to learn from and perform for their peers through un-muting, performing a-long with backing tracks, and providing and receiving feedback from their peers and instructor.

 Here's a link to a clip of me performing on the harmonica at The Strathmore Mansion with one of my musical collaborators, Brad Kolodner.
 Find the harmonica music at 25:25